 1. Does lemon curd contain eggs?

-Traditional lemon curd does contain eggs, but my recipe does not.
-Instead I use a mix of coconut cream and cornstarch or arrowroot to create the structure that eggs create in a non vegan lemon curd.
+Traditional curd does contain eggs, but my recipe does not.
+Instead I use a mix of coconut cream and cornstarch or arrowroot to create the structure that eggs create in a non vegan curd.

 2. Does lemon curd contain dairy?